 Keep the Shopping Experience on Social Media

-If you only embrace one trend this year, it’s this: Social Commerce.
+If you only embrace one social media trend in 2022, it’s this: Social commerce.
 Allow your customer to purchase products right from within the social apps they found you on.

 Over 50% of Millennials and Gen Zers say that social platforms are better than search for product discovery.